Root Configurations of Real Univariate Cubics and Quartics: Bibliography

 \section{Bibliography}

-[1] Jacobson, Nathan. \emph{Basic Algebra I}.
+[1] Basu, Saugata, Pollack, Richard, and Roy, Marie-Francoise. \emph{Algorithms in Real Algebraic Geometry}, first edition.
+Springer-Verlag, 2003.\\ [2] Benedetti, Riccardo and Risler, Jean-Jacques. \emph{Real Algebraic and Semi-algebraic Sets}.
+Hermann, Editeurs des Sciences et des Arts, 1990.\\ [3] Jacobson, Nathan. \emph{Basic Algebra I}.
 2nd ed.
 W.H.
 Freeman and Company.
-1985.\\ [2] Liang, S. and Zhang.
+1985.\\ [4] Liang, S. and Zhang.
 J. ``A complete discrimination system for polynomials with complex coefficients and its automatic generation.'' \emph{Science in China E} Vol. 42, No. 2, April 1999. p.
-113-128.\\ [3] Sottile, Frank. \emph{Real Solutions to Equations from Geometry}.
+113-128.\\ [5] Sottile, Frank. \emph{Real Solutions to Equations from Geometry}.
 American Mathematical Society.
-2011.\\ [4] Weinberg, David and Martin, Clyde. ``A note on resultants.'' \emph{Applied Mathematics and Computation} Vol. 24, 1987. p.
-303-309.\\ [5] Yang, L., Hou, X.R., and Zeng, Z.B. ``A complete discrimination system for polynomials.'' \emph{Science in China E} Vol. 39, No. 6, Dec.
+2011.\\ [6] Weinberg, David and Martin, Clyde. ``A note on resultants.'' \emph{Applied Mathematics and Computation} Vol. 24, 1987. p.
+303-309.\\ [7] Yang, L., Hou, X.R., and Zeng, Z.B. ``A complete discrimination system for polynomials.'' \emph{Science in China E} Vol. 39, No. 6, Dec.
 1996. p.
-628-646.\\ [6] Yang, Lu. ``Recent advances on determining the number of real roots of paramateric polynomials.'' \emph{Journal of Symbolic Computation} Vol. 28, 1999. p.
+628-646.\\ [8] Yang, Lu. ``Recent advances on determining the number of real roots of paramateric polynomials.'' \emph{Journal of Symbolic Computation} Vol. 28, 1999. p.
 225-242.\\